 The following are health risks associated with Teen Xanax Addiction:

 Blurred Vision: Xanax leads to disorientation of neurotransmitters in the brain, resulting in blurred vision.

 Paranoia and Poor Coordination: Taking Xanax leads to disorientation of the cerebellum, leading to poor coordination and paranoia.

-Continued use of Xanax leads to addiction.
-How does Teen Xanax addiction come about?
+Xanax use leads to addiction.
 First, the body becomes tolerant of Xanax, leading the user to take more.
 As soon as the level of the drug in the body is too high, addiction sets in.
 Xanax is one of the most addictive benzodiazepines available today among adolescents.

 Symptoms of Xanax addiction are divided into two:

-The following physical teen xanax addiction symptoms are synonymous with Xanax addiction:
+The following physical teen Xanax addiction symptoms are warning signs for parents: